elliemariiieee/Algorithms/README.md

 ## Week Twelve

 Created three different algorithms for searching and described them, provided pseudocode and compared their run time, and summarized which is most efficient.

+## Week Fourteen

+Added a tree structure with the data from the provided list.